Return to Library Home Page

 Landscape Use: Dense shade tree for xeric landscape design themes.

-Form & Character: Round and spreading canopy, rugged, stiff and coarsely branched, leathery, aromatic (like dead fish with chocolate surprises).
+Form & Character: Somewhat rounded, definitely spreading, rugged, stiff and coarsely branched, tough, leathery, aromatic (like dead fish with chocolate surprises).

-Growth Habit: Woody, evergreen broadleaf perennial, moderately-fast growing to 30- to 40-feet tall with greater spread.
-Prolific producer of basal trunk and root suckers.
+Growth Habit: Evergreen, woody, broadleaf perennial tree, moderately-fast growing to 20- to 40-feet tall with greater spread.
+Prolific producer of epicormic shoots (basal trunk and root suckers).

 Foliage/Texture: Alternate, leathery, even pinnately compound leaves, 4- to 6-inches long, leaflets in pairs of 2 to 3, leaflets are orbicular to obovate, petioles and rachis are reddish; medium coarse texture.